Feb 2017

 Coming up next

-• More advanced ontology visualisations using d3 or similar javascript libraries;
+• More advanced ontology visualizations using D3 or similar JavaScript libraries

 • A better separation between the core Python library in OntoSpy and the other components.
-This is partly addressing the fact that the OntoSpy package has grown a bit too much, in particular form the point of view of people who are only interested in using it in order to create their own applications, as opposed (for example) to reusing the built-in visualisations.
+This is partly addressing the fact that the OntoSpy package has grown a bit too much, particularly from the point of view of people who are only interested in using it to create their own applications, as opposed to reusing the built-in visualizations.

-Of course, any comments or suggestions are welcome as usual - please use GitHub.
-Cheers!
+Of course, any comments or suggestions are welcome as usual - please use GitHub!

 Cite this blog post: